 Dan Hoard, Cincinnati Bengals

-Joel has broadcast Ball State University basketball since 2012 including games at Indiana's Assembly Hall, Purdue's Mackey Arena and Butler's Hinkle Fieldhouse.
+Joel broadcast Ball State University basketball from 2012-2022, including games at Indiana's Assembly Hall, Purdue's Mackey Arena and Butler's Hinkle Fieldhouse.
 Previous basketball experience includes stops at Fairleigh Dickinson University and the University of South Florida.
+He spent 2023 working for ESPN.

 "Your polish stands out above all else.
 It’s a skill that not every broadcaster has.
 You sound great and more importantly, trustworthy and credible."